Supported Thread features

 Thread Domain unicast addressing

 Transport Control Protocol (TCP)

-In nRF Connect SDK, you can choose which version of the Thread protocol to use in your application.
-By default, nRF Connect SDK supports Thread 1.3, which includes support for Thread 1.2.
+In the nRF Connect SDK, you can choose which version of the Thread protocol to use in your application.
+By default, the nRF Connect SDK supports Thread 1.3, which includes support for Thread 1.2.
 You can enable and configure any Thread version by using dedicated options.

 The nRF Connect SDK implements all mandatory features from the Thread 1.2 Specification.

 The features introduced with the Thread 1.2 Specification are fully backward-compatible with implementations using Thread 1.1 (more specifically, the Thread 1.1.1 Specification).
 Thread 1.2 improves network scalability, responsiveness, density, and power consumption.
 For more information about this Thread version, see the official Thread 1.2 in Commercial White Paper and the Thread 1.2 Base Features document.